 Pack In The Protein

-Most vegetarian mommies-to-be are concerned about inadequate protein intake.
-In the first trimester of pregnancy, the Recommended Dietary Intake (RDI) for Protein for pregnant women is 46 g per day (0.75 g/kg/day).
-In the second and third trimesters, it is 60 g per day (1.00 g/kg/day).
+Most vegetarian mothers-to-be are concerned about inadequate protein intake.
+In the first trimester of pregnancy, the Recommended Dietary Intake (RDI) for protein for pregnant women is 46 g per day (0.75 g/kg/day).
+In the second and third trimesters, this becomes 60 g per day (1.00 g/kg/day).

-There is a slight variation in the guidelines by World Health Organization (WHO) for pregnant mothers.
-It recommends 597 g (range 497g to 696g) Protein gain for an average weight gain of 12kg (range 12-14kg) for a pregnant woman.1 Adding pulses and legumes in your daily diet can increase your protein intake.
-A combination of cereals, millets and pulses, provides most of the amino acids, which complement each other to provide better quality proteins, suggest the ICMR guidelines.2
+There is a slight variation in the guidelines by the World Health Organization (WHO) for pregnant mothers.
+It recommends 597 g (range 497g to 696g) protein gain for an average weight gain of 12kg (range 12-14kg) for a pregnant woman1.

 Other Essential Nutrients

 While protein is one of the most vital nutrients required during pregnancy, other nutrients are important too.
 According to the ICMR guidelines, pregnant women should consume foods that are rich in folate, iron, calcium, iodine, choline, DHA as well as Vitamins A, B12, C, and other essential fatty acids.
 These go a long way in improving your health as well as the growth of your baby.

 To incorporate these essential nutrients and vitamins into your diet, health experts recommend the following sources

 - Fresh fruits, vegetables, nuts, and legumes offer a healthy mix of vitamins and minerals that are essential for your growing baby